wanxixi11/SPromptGL/README.md

 > Medical Image Computing and Computer Assisted Intervention 2025

-we propose **Semantic Prompt-guided Graph Learning (SPromptGL)**, a novel approach for multi-modal disease prediction that captures the discriminative regions of different modalities while enhancing their interaction and fusion.
+We propose **Semantic Prompt-guided Graph Learning (SPromptGL)**, a novel approach for multi-modal disease prediction that captures the discriminative regions of different modalities while enhancing their interaction and fusion.

 ---